INTERESTED IN GOVERNANCE AT FHS?

 - deal with formal complaints

-Governors should ensure that they are making a positive and meaningful contribution to the Governing Body by:
+Trustees should ensure that they are making a positive and meaningful contribution to the Board of Trustees by:

-- attending meetings (five full Governing Body meetings and a number of committee meetings each year), reading papers and preparing questions for senior leaders in advance
+- attending meetings (five full Board meetings and a number of committee meetings each year), reading papers and preparing questions for senior leaders in advance

 - establishing and maintaining professional relationships with senior leaders and colleagues on the board